 - You’ll get insights: Sales, price histories, analysis, and reports will help you track what’s working, and what isn’t.

 - You’ll sell more: IMS products are designed to keep your stock levels healthy, so you’ll always have enough inventory to meet demand.

 - You’ll automate: Some IMS products will automatically upload product details, reorder stock, send notifications, and carry out various other functions in your business, all to save you time.

 An IMS is especially useful to online entrepreneurs who sell products over multiple channels.
 A good IMS can track, upload, and manage product lines, no matter where you’re selling.
 Whether you’re listing on Amazon, selling on Shopify, or using a WordPress ecommerce plugin, a multichannel IMS lets you review and manage everything from one place.

 When it comes to ecommerce businesses, an IMS system can easily expand to become your all-purpose business management software.
 It can help you to administer, report on, and track large parts of your online retail presence.
 It can be a useful addition to, or replacement for, your back office software that helps you run all your day-to-day retail operations.

 There are plenty of terms related to IMS products, including enterprise resource planning (ERP), multichannel management, marketplace management, and more.
 Although none of these is a perfect description, they all touch on what an IMS can do.
 Of course, that doesn’t mean you should need your IMS to do everything.
 Sometimes you’ll want to use a specialized product for niche tasks, in which case you’ll want your IMS integrate easily with other systems.

-We list ecommerce inventory management software under Multichannel Management → Inventory & Channel Management in the Web Retailer directory.
+We list ecommerce inventory management software under Multichannel Management → All-In-One Management Solutions in the Web Retailer directory.

 The main features